ahpalmerUNR/c_compiler/README.md

 	-l [filename] sets the log file name.
 Defaults to compilerLog.txt
 	Note: currently log file only holds symbol table dumps and error messages.

-	-d[lsy]* sets the debug levels for scanner, symbol table, and parser.
+	-d[lsp]* sets the debug levels for scanner, symbol table, and parser.

 ```